 Gum disease is a common and frequently underestimated threat, which develops gradually and sometimes imperceptibly.
 The more advanced form, known as periodontitis (or periodontal disease), affects 47.2% of American adults over 30.
 And, if left untreated, it can cause severe damage to the gums, teeth, and jaw.

 Periodontitis may also wreak havoc throughout the body.
 Numerous studies have found potential links between periodontal disease and respiratory disorders, cardiovascular events like heart attacks and stroke, and some forms of dementia.

 So, for healthy gums, strong teeth, and a vibrant smile, contact us at Premier Periodontics for a consultation.
-Or visit us at one of our seven locations in the state of Washington, in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, and Redmond.
+Or visit us at one of our seven locations in the state of Washington, in Bellevue, Everett, Kirkland, Mercer Island, Olympia, and Redmond.